bylheart/fwlite/README.md

 ####Start
 For Windows, run `FWLite.exe`

-For Linux and Mac, run `FWLite.pyw`
+For Linux and Mac, run `python2 /path_to/fwlite/FWLite.pyw`

+Run in command-line:

+    python2.7 /path_to/fwlite/fgfw-lite/fgfw-lite.py

 ####Instruction under openSUSE